militaryinvestor/militaryinvestor.github.io/_posts/2022-03-06-Dont-Panic.md

 hidden: false
 ---

 **Bottom Line Up Front (BLUF):**  Don't panic!
 Selling after a drop in the stock market just locks in your losses.
 When the market drops, stocks go on sale.
 The stock market has historically always recovered and more.
-Recommend holding your current stocks, and then buying more while they are cheap!
+Stop checking your account balance and stick to your plan.

 -------